ongiao/ShoppingReceipt/README.md

 ### Introduction
 This is a program to print receipt for a shopping cart including sales tax.
-The program has the follow structures in the src package:
+The program has the follow structures in the src/main/java package:
  * ***config*** : Store some constant variables
  * ***model*** : Entities such as Prooduct, ShoppingCart and ShoppingReceipt
  * ***service*** : Business logics for calculation